cms-ml/documentation/content/inference/conifer.md

 ## Emulation in CMSSW

 All L1T algorithms require bit-exact emulation for performance studies and validation of the hardware system.
-For conifer this is provided with a single header file at `L1Trigger/Phase2L1ParticleFlow/interface/conifer.h`.
+For conifer this is provided with a [single header file](https://github.com/thesps/conifer/blob/master/conifer/backends/cpp/include/conifer.h) that is a CMSSW external `conifer.h`.
 The user must also provide the BDT JSON file exported from the conifer Python tool for their model.
+Usually the model JSON file should be saved at [`cms-data`](https://github.com/cms-data).
 JSON loading in CMSSW uses the `nlohmann/json` external.

 Both the conifer FPGA firmware and C++ emulation use Xilinx's arbitrary precision types for fixed-point arithmetic (`hls` external of CMSSW).
 This is cheaper and faster in the FPGA fabric than floating-point types.
 An important part of the model preparation process is choosing the proper fixed-point data types to avoid loss of performance compared to the trained model.
 Input preprocessing, in particular scaling, can help constrain the input variables to a smaller numerical range, but may also have a hardware cost to implement.
 In C++ the arbitrary precision types are specified like: `ap_fixed<width, integer, rounding mode, saturation mode>`.